BaseMax/JumpGameWebJS/README.md

 # Jump Game Web JS

-A web-based game designed by Javascript is a jumping game where you can jump by pressing the key or touching the screen and many obstacles will come for you.
+A web-based game designed by JavaScript is a jumping game where you can jump by pressing the key or touching the screen and many obstacles will come for you.

 This game supports both **Phones** and **Desktops** as well.